Ernest Bevin: Palestine and Israel

 The fighting between the Jewish and Arab communities continued to escalate until the end of the Mandate.
 Britain's final withdrawal from Palestine was marked by the Israeli Declaration of Independence and the start of the 1948 Arab-Israeli War, when five Arab states intervened in the intercommunal fighting.
-The Arab armies were led by Jordan, the most effective state, whose military forces had been trained and led by British officers.
-The war ended with Israel, in addition to the territory assigned by the UN for the creation of a Jewish state, which was also in control of much of the Mandate territory that had been assigned by the UN for the creation of an Arab state.
+The Arab armies were led by Jordan, the most effective state, whose military forces were trained and led by British officers.
+The war ended with Israel, in addition to the territory assigned by the UN for the creation of a Jewish state, also in control of much of the Mandate territory that had been assigned by the UN for the creation of an Arab state.
 The remainder was divided between Jordan and Egypt.
 Hundreds of thousands of overwhelmingly Arab civilians had been displaced.

 Bevin was infuriated by attacks on British troops carried out by the more extreme of the Jewish militant groups, the Irgun and Lehi, commonly known as the Stern Gang.
 The Haganah carried out less direct attacks until the King David Hotel bombing, when it restricted itself to illegal immigration activities.
 According to declassified MI6 files, the Irgun and the Lehi attempted to assassinate Bevin himself in 1946.

 Bevin negotiated the Portsmouth Treaty with Iraq (signed on 15 January 1948), which, according to Iraqi Foreign Minister Muhammad Fadhel al-Jamali, was accompanied by a British undertaking to withdraw from Palestine in such a fashion as to provide for swift Arab occupation of all its territory.